SixArm/topics/topics/usability-friction-recommendations/index.md

-# Eliminating UX friction
+# UI/UX friction - recommendations

-Eliminating usability friction is a critical goal in design and user experience.
-Reducing friction makes it easier for users to interact with a product, website, or application, leading to increased user satisfaction, improved engagement, and more successful task completion.
+Reducing usability friction is a critical goal in design and user experience, because reducing friction makes it easier for users to interact with a product, website, or application.
+This leads to increased user satisfaction, improved engagement, and more successful task completion.

-Strategies…
+Recommendations…

 Focus: Present relevant content and information concisely.
 Prioritize and structure content effectively.